 5. Penalty & Other Costs

 There are penalties and additional costs like late payment charges, prepayment charges and processing fees etc. which you may be required to pay.
 Different banks may charge differently.
 So, you must learn about such charges before finalizing the bank for taking personal loan.
+And most of popular banks offers personal loan balance transfer to reduce the burden of existing loans.

 Also Read: 6 Things To Remember While Closing Home Loan